ktechhydle/ktechhydle/README.md

 # Hello, I'm Keller.
 In summary, I snowboard full-time, but in my free time I develop apps in Python.
 I work for MP Software in the summers developing open-source projects that help athletes, and hope to see a software of ours in development turn into something great.
+I am also learning C++, and can't wait to see where that takes me!

 # About Me
 > [!IMPORTANT]